BennyOe/fromDuckTillDawn/docs/graphics.md

 This document outlines the architecture of the game's rendering pipeline.
 The system is designed to handle complex scenes with animated characters, normal and specular mapping for realistic lighting, and dynamic light sources, all integrated within the Fleks ECS framework.

-The core of the system is the `RenderSystem`, which orchestrates the final drawing process, but it relies on several other systems to prepare the data for each frame.
+The core of the system is the `RenderSystem`, which orchestrates the final drawing process using a **unified render queue** that sorts all renderable elements (map layers and entities) by their Z-index for proper layering.

 -----